Nobody’s Cellphone Is Really That Secure

 Read: Is Trump still tweeting from his unsecured Android phone?

 Other countries don’t have the same worldwide reach that the NSA has, and must use other methods to intercept cellphone calls.
 We don’t know details of which countries do what, but we know a lot about the vulnerabilities.
 Insecurities in the phone network itself are so easily exploited that 60 Minutes eavesdropped on a U.S. congressman’s phone live on camera in 2016.
-Back in 2005, unknown attackers targeted the cellphones of many Greek politicians by hacking the country’s phone network and turning on an already installed eavesdropping capability.
+Back in 2005, unknown attackers targeted the cellphones of many Greek politicians by hacking the country’s phone network and turning on an already-installed eavesdropping capability.
 The NSA even implanted eavesdropping capabilities in networking equipment destined for the Syrian Telephone Company.

 Alternatively, an attacker could intercept the radio signals between a cellphone and a tower.
-Depending on which flavor of encryption the system uses, it ranges from very weak to possibly strong.
+Encryption ranges from very weak to possibly strong, depending on which flavor the system uses.
 Don’t think the attacker has to put his eavesdropping antenna on the White House lawn; the Russian Embassy is close enough.

 The other way to eavesdrop on a cellphone is by hacking the phone itself.
 This is the technique favored by countries with less sophisticated intelligence capabilities.
 In 2017, the public-interest forensics group Citizen Lab uncovered an extensive eavesdropping campaign against Mexican lawyers, journalists, and opposition politicians—presumably run by the government.
 Just last month, the same group found eavesdropping capabilities in products from the Israeli cyberweapons manufacturer NSO Group operating in Algeria, Bangladesh, Greece, India, Kazakhstan, Latvia, South Africa—45 countries in all.